CartoDB/documentation/app/content/carto-user-manual/tutorials/create-a-tileset-and-build-a-basic-visualization.md

     ![Map created from new tileset](/img/cloud-native-workspace/tutorials/tutorial6_de_map_created_from_new_tileset.png)

-12. Now let´s style this layer as we want to build a cool visualization.
+12. Now let's style this layer as we want to build a cool visualization.

     ![Map fill based on](/img/cloud-native-workspace/tutorials/tutorial6_map_fill_based_on.png)